-After several years lacking new commemorative coins, the 1934 Maryland Tercentenary Half Dollar was issued to mark the 300th anniversary of English colonists arriving in Maryland.
+After several years lacking new commemorative coins, the 1934 Maryland Tercentenary Half Dollar (Buy on eBay) was issued to mark the 300th anniversary of English colonists arriving in Maryland.
 The colonists were sponsored by Cecil Calvert, or Lord Baltimore, who is depicted on the obverse of the coin.

 Both the obverse and reverse were designed by Hans Schuler.
 The obverse portrait is surrounded by the inscriptions “United States of America”, “E Pluribus Unum”, “In God We Trust”, “Cecil Calvert”, and “Half Dollar”.
 The reverse of the coin features the coat of arms of Marlyland.
 A small banner beneath includes the motto “Fatti Maschii Parole Femine”, which translates to “Deeds are manly, words womanly.”
 The inscriptions surrounding the arms include “Maryland Tercentenary” and the dates “1634-1934”.